 - Make sure racers remove loose-fitting clothing, jewelry, and any other item that could potentially catch in the wheels, axle, or steering wheel.

 - Confirm that all drivers wear proper safety equipment, such as face-covering helmets, and that safety harnesses are secure before getting on the course.

 For most commercial tracks, a good helmet and a secure harness are the essentials in terms of equipment.
 But for faster professional racers, other advanced safety gear may be required to ensure rider safety and comfort.
 Examples of advanced equipment include:

 Most go kart accidents are preventable.
 By understanding the most common causes of injuries, maintaining safety standards, and enforcing track rules, track owners and operators can significantly reduce the risk of guest fatalities and costly litigation.
 Despite raceway owners’ best efforts, accidents can still happen.

 A vital, often overlooked, safety step is to review insurance coverage.
 Despite the best of intentions, go kart accidents happen frequently, and your company can be caught in the crosshairs of a costly lawsuit without proper coverage.
-McGowan Allied Specialty Insurance has over 35 years of experience servicing the amusement and entertainment sector with our highly customizable insurance products.
+McGowan Allied Specialty Insurance has over 35 years of experience servicing the amusement and entertainment sector with our highly customizable specialty insurance products.
 Our priority is to help our clients meet their goals through outstanding customer service and unparalleled support.